Chart Color Schemes

 East Devonport faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.4%, significantly lower than the Australian average of 30.4%.
-This gap presents both a challenge and an opportunity for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.3%).
-Vocational credentials are also prevalent, with 37.4% of residents aged 15+ holding such qualifications, including advanced diplomas (7.2%) and certificates (30.2%).
+Trade and technical skills are prevalent, with 37.4% of residents aged 15+ holding vocational credentials – advanced diplomas (7.2%) and certificates (30.2%).

 Frequently Asked Questions - Education